canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q5/QuestionText.md

     - A constructor that accepts a `String` and initializes the **colour** attribute.
     - This constructor is accessible from other classes.

-You need to add the following items.
+You need to add the following items:

 - Attributes:
     - A `String` attributes called **companyLogo** that its value is shared by all **Hat** instances.